Day 1Arrive in Budapest, Hungary

 Day 4Belgrade–Sofia, Bulgaria

 A comfortable drive this morning southeast by way of Nis; then, across the border into Bulgaria.
-Arrive in Sofia, its capital, for sightseeing with a Local Guide, which will include such highlights as the Parliament building, Alexander Nevsky Cathedral, the Boyana Church, the National Theater, and St. Sofia Church.
+Arrive in Sofia, its capital, for sightseeing with a Local Guide, which will include such highlights as the Parliament building, Alexander Nevsky Cathedral, St. George Rotunda Church, the National Theater, and St. Sofia Church.
 The locals will tell you that Sofia is growing all the time, yet never aging.
 (Breakfast, Dinner)

 Day 5Sofia.
 Excursion to Rila Monastery

 This morning, drive to Rila to visit its monastery (a UNESCO World Heritage Site), the most famous in the country.
 It has a checkered history that goes way back to Ivan Rilski, a hermit who founded it in 927.
 During the very long Turkish rule over the country, the monastery became a beacon of Bulgarian culture.
 Return to Sofia.
 Tonight, maybe join an optional folklore dinner.
 (Breakfast)